BSGmarathon/donation-tracker/README.md

 - Added "charity_split" to allow events to not always forward 100%
 - Allow the v2 api to search for events by short
 - Changed the wording on the donation page to include transaction fees
+- Added a setting variable to allow styling overrides

 ## Requirements